Pure Earth’s toxic site investigators can be found the world over.

 The process is quick – investigators take just a few hours to complete a site assessment using a rapid assessment tool called the Initial Site Screening (ISS) protocol developed by Pure Earth.
 This allows investigators to cover a lot of ground.

-In nearly a decade, Pure Earth’s Toxic Sites Identification Program program has trained over 400 investigators worldwide, who have mapped and documented more than 3,000 toxic sites in over 50 countries.
+In nearly a decade, Pure Earth’s Toxic Sites Identification Program program has trained over 500 investigators worldwide, who have identified more than 5,000 toxic sites in over 50 countries.
 The data they’ve collected forms the backbone of one of the largest databases of polluted sites in the world.

 This database of polluted sites (accessible at www.contaminatedsites.org) is key because it gives governments a snapshot of the scale of the pollution problem in their countries.
 With this information, they can prioritize cleanups that will save the most lives.